-Other Income (Expense).
-During the three months ended June 30, 2017 and 2016, we recorded gains of \$31,000 and \$264,000, respectively, resulting from changes in the fair value of our derivative liabilities.
-For the three months ended June 30, 2017, such derivative liabilities related to: (a) warrants issued with either or both net-cash settlement and down-round price protection provisions in connection with 2012 and 2013 private placement transactions; and (b) the June 2016 Amendment of the Brainlab Note as discussed below.
-For the three months ended June 30, 2016, derivative liabilities also related to the August 2016 Amendments, entered into with the 2014 Convertible Note Holders, also as discussed below.
+During the three months ended September 30, 2017 and 2016, we recorded gains of \$110,000 and \$324,000, respectively, resulting from changes in the fair value of our derivative liabilities.
+For the three months ended September 30, 2017, such derivative liabilities related to: (a) warrants issued with either or both net-cash settlement and down-round price protection provisions in connection with a 2013 private placement transaction; (b) the June 2016 Amendment of the Brainlab Note as discussed above; and (c) the August 2016 Amendments, entered into with the 2014 Convertible Note Holders, also as discussed above.
+For the three months ended September 30, 2016, derivative liabilities included the foregoing and warrants issued with down-round price protection provisions in connection with a 2012 private placement transaction.